pgvector/pgvector/README.md

 ### Partial Indexes

-Use [partial indexes](https://www.postgresql.org/docs/current/indexes-partial.html) to speed up queries with a `WHERE` clause
+Consider [partial indexes](https://www.postgresql.org/docs/current/indexes-partial.html) for queries with a `WHERE` clause

 ```sql
 CREATE INDEX ON table USING ivfflat (column) WHERE (condition = true);